evanmarshall-dev/fireship.io_git_course/README.md

 - Run `git config --list` to modify our current git config.
 This list should have a user name and a user email.

-  - If no user name, run `git config --global user.name "replace_with_github_username".`
+  - If no user name, run `git config --global user.name "replace_with_github_username"`.
-  - If no user email, run `git config --global user.email "replace_with_github_email".`
+  - If no user email, run `git config --global user.email "replace_with_github_email"`.

 ### Git Init